BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_12.md

 !img("zcell110.png")

 Enter this cave entrance.
 For completing the SPU Parcel Delivery quest earlier, we can get **Dewpider**!
+Across the pond is the *Pinsirite*!

 Surf back to the mainland of Route 9.
-Hidden on Route 9, you'll find a *Calcium*, *Carbos*, *Big Mushroom*, *Resist Feather*, and *Swift Feather*.
+Hidden on Route 9, you'll find 2 *Belue Berries*, *Calcium*, *Carbos*, *Big Mushroom*, *Resist Feather*, and *Swift Feather*.

 Next, enter the main entrance to the cave to the northeast.